 A little preparation on your part helps our team work safely and efficiently.
 Before we arrive, please clear a path to your indoor and outdoor units.
 This might mean moving furniture, storage boxes, or outdoor decor.
 For everyone’s safety, it’s also a good idea to keep children and pets away from the work areas.
 While not required, having your ducts inspected beforehand can make a big difference.
 If you suspect your ducts are dirty or leaky, our duct cleaning services can ensure your new system distributes clean air efficiently.
 Finally, just be available in case our technicians have any questions during the process.

-Final Checks and Future Maintenance
+After the Install: Final Checks and Maintenance Tips

 Before we consider the job done, we conduct a series of final checks.
 This includes running the new system through a full cycle, testing thermostat communication, and checking for any refrigerant leaks.
 We’ll show you how to operate your new system and answer any questions you have.
 To keep your new unit running at peak efficiency for years to come, consistent care is key.
 We highly recommend our preventative maintenance plans to protect your investment.
 Regular tune-ups prevent costly repairs, maintain energy efficiency, and ensure your family stays comfortable all year long.

-Get Your Custom AC Installation Quote
+Ready for Your Custom AC Installation Quote?

 After learning about all the factors that go into a new AC system, the next logical question is: “What will this actually cost for my home?”
 The truth is, the price for a new air conditioning installation can range anywhere from $7,000 to $25,000.
 That’s a huge window, and it’s because every home in the DFW area is unique.
 The final price depends on the size and efficiency of the unit you choose, the condition of your existing ductwork, and the complexity of the job.